tpoisot/ms_connectance_complexity/ms_conn_compl.md

-In the previous part, we show mathematically that connectance (the number of realized *vs.* possible interaction), relative to the network size, determined the size of the *network sapce*, *i.e.* how many possible network combinations exist.
+In the previous part, we show mathematically that connectance (the number of realized *vs.* possible interaction), relative to the network size, determined the size of the *network space*, *i.e.* how many possible network combinations exist.
 Based on this, we can therefore predict that the degree distribution will be contingent upon network connectance.
 Specifically, we expect that the variance of the degree distribution, which is often used